What You Need to Know Before You Buy Property in New York

 Co-ops

-Single-Family Homes or Townhouses
+Single-family homes or Townhouses

-Condos and co-ops usually all split the cost for repairs and improvements, and larger complexes tend to have management companies that handle such situations.
+Condos and co-ops usually split the cost for repairs and improvements, and larger complexes tend to have management companies that handle such situations.

 Multi-Family Homes